Peru judge orders 18-month detention for ousted president

 While some protesters “seem to want kind of instability at any cost,” McClintock said, others saw his ouster as an opening to express simmering grievances, such as deep inequality, poverty and lack of public services.

-Boluarte though may be given some breathing room by lawmakers seeking to keep their jobs.
+Boluarte, though, may be given some breathing room by lawmakers seeking to keep their jobs.
 They cannot pursue re-election and would be jobless if a general election for Congress is scheduled, as protesters want.

 Boluarte on Wednesday sought to placate protesters by saying general elections could potentially be scheduled for December 2023, four months earlier than the timing she had proposed to Congress just a few days earlier.